Activities

 Study with your course

-There are two reasons we generally need a course:
+There are two reasons we generally need courses:

 1. They structure your learning